-Case Summary: Adrian Pullman
+Incident Report: Adrian Pullman

 Adrian Pullman was 11 years old when he drowned in shallow water after being unsupervised for less than five minutes.
-The accident occurred on Sunday, 10 August 2003, at council-approved respite centre Little Farm in Southleigh, Devon and took place within hours of Mr Pullman dropping his son off at the centre.
+The accident occurred on Sunday, 10 August 2003, at council-approved respite centre Little Farm in Southleigh, Devon and occurred within hours of Mr Pullman dropping his son off at the centre.
 The centre was run by Mr Philip Crofts and his wife, Mrs Christine Shuttleworth-Crofts and provided vital respite for parents from their caring responsibilities.
 The centre was popular and valued by parents and children alike.

 Adrian had learning difficulties, and his specific needs meant he required lifelong care and supervision during most activities.
 The respite centre had a swimming pool which was used regularly by visitors to the centre, supervised by Mr Croft and Mrs Shuttleworth-Croft.
 Adrian could not swim, and the centre was aware of this, Mr Pullman having taken Adrian to the centre before.